marek-mikula/laravel-console-events/README.md

 ## Results ##

-Just use some testing command that throws an exception in its handle method and you should see something similar.
+Just use some testing command that throws an exception in its handle method, and you should see something similar.

 ```